Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

  - ``Name`` is the name of that attribute, as an atom (ex: ``fur_color``)
  - ``Type`` corresponds to the `type specification <http://erlang.org/doc/reference_manual/typespec.html>`_ of that attribute (ex: ``[atom()]``, ``foo:color_index()``); note that the Erlang parser will not support the ``|`` (i.e. union) operator, like in ``'foo'|integer()``; we recommend to use the ``union`` pseudo-function instead (with any arity greater or equal to 2), like in: ``union('foo',integer())``
  - ``QualifierInfo`` is detailed just below
- - ``Description`` is a plain string describing the purpose of this attribute; this is a comment aimed only at humans, which preferably does not start with a capital letter and does not end with a dot (ex: ``"describes the color of the fur of this animal (not including whiskers)"`` or a shorter ``"color of the fur of this animal (not including whiskers)"``)
+ - ``Description`` is a plain string describing the purpose of this attribute; this is a comment aimed only at humans, which preferably does not start with a capital letter and does not end with a dot (ex: ``"describes the color of the fur of this animal (not including whiskers)"`` or a shorter, maybe better, ``"color of the fur of this animal (not including whiskers)"``)

 .. comment We would have preferred that, instead of ``'integer()'``, one could have specified directly ``integer()``, yet this does not seem possible with parse-transforms, as in the latter case it would trigger a parse error earlier in the transformation process.